whilo/datsys/README.md

 After a few seconds or so, once connections have established and data transacted, you should see a todo list render.
 If not, check out your console.
+(Actually, right now there's a bug and this is broken; You can save a file to get figwheel to trigger a fix, but we should have a more serious fix coming up when we move over from the grand-refactor branch).

 <br/>